The Robo Machines: Plot summary

-Second arc (29 March 1985 – 29 July 1985)

 With most of his Robo Machines deactivated by the Security Forces, Stron-Domez experiments upon himself, and is able to modify his body so he becomes the massive robot Zod.
-This attracts the Security Forces, but Zod is able to attack the Command Centre, and force it into retreat.
+This attracts the Security Forces but Zod is able to attack the Command Centre, and force it into retreat.
 However, the Security Forces robot Carry-All accidentally tracks them to their junkyard base, only to be mortally wounded by Zod.
 At the junkyard, Zod and Cy-Kill have recruited a group of destitute humans to build them more Robo Machines – Zod's planned Devil Invaders.
-Carry-All's signals attract the Security Forces with just one Devil Invader, Casmodon, built.
-The Security Forces leave one of their numbers, Scooter, with Charlie on board the Command Centre, but the human has a premonition of great danger and persuades Scooter to follow them.
+Carry-All's signals attract the Security Forces with only one Devil Invader - called Casmodon - built.
+On board the Command Centre, Charlie has a premonition of great danger for the Security Forces, and persuades minder Scooter to follow them.
 The premonition is correct – the massive Casmodon is incredibly powerful, and in a pitched battle on the edge of London easily holds off the Security Forces attack, inflicting heavy losses on both them and the human population.
 Casmodon also captures Charlie, but while inside the Robo Machine, he is able to destroy vital circuitry, temporarily disabling his captor.
-The Security Forces then retreat to the Command Centre, and withdraw to Robotron to regroup, taking Charlie (whose parents were the only family he had, and thus has nothing to stay on Earth for) with them.
+The Security Forces then retreat to the Command Centre and withdraw to Robotron to regroup, taking Charlie with them.
 Cy-Kill swears to build an army and invade the planet himself.

-Ending

-The serial was obviously curtailed before Tully had intended, as the ending, with Cy-Kill, Casmodon and Zod unopposed on Earth and the Security Forces in retreat, is highly unusual.
-It seems likely Zod or Cy-Kill would have built more Devil Machines (two more, Falgos and Zarios, are seen in Zod's vision in an episode midway through the second arc), and the Security Forces would have returned to Earth with reinforcements (most likely modelled on newer toys).

-Inconsistencies

-Several inconsistencies appear over the two arcs: